Career Management Tips to help you excel

 Are you in charge of your career?
 I suspect not, and you know what?
 You’re not alone.
-Here are five thought-provoking tips that will help you define your career goals, advance your career, and make you an employable and enticing candidate.
+Here are five thought-provoking career management tips that will help you define your career goals, advance your career, and make you an employable and enticing candidate.

 The most important tip, number one, keep your resume up to date.
 You can’t predict if or when an executive recruiter, or other career influencer, will contact you.
 Just like my days as a Boy Scout, you should always be prepared.
 You do not want to miss out on an opportunity